Deniskakaka/VanGoux/README.md

-# macet2 this is my second maket maked on the scss
+# macet2 this is my second maket made on the scss
 he has two point first 1024px this breakpoint mobile version more than 1024px it full version.